 What makes them so special?
 Their dual-demographics.
 White women are women-- this makes them members of an oppressed gender.
 However, they are white, which makes them the oppressing race.
 Black men are men.
 So they are the dominant gender.
 But they are also black, so they are an oppressed race.
 Depending on who you ask, they make relatively similar reduced wages compared to white men and the world seems to allow them to drop their lesser demographic when it suits them, as long as they play along.
 But that's not all they have in common.
 The bonding factor between white women and black men is that they both stand on the shoulders of black women.
 They have historically and directly impaired their societal progress.

-The uncomfortable truth is that when forced to make life-or-death decisions so consistently, views can become warped.
+The uncomfortable truth is that when forced to make life or death decisions so consistently, views can become warped.
 White women may tend to see the white men in their lives as a rising tide while many black men see white women as proof of their assimilation.
 The world has not taught any of them how to hold space for black women and many haven’t ventured to learn on their own.
-Black women have been cast out of conversations of progress far too often, simply because it made things more complicated.
+Black women have been cast out of conversations of progress far too often simply because it made things more complicated.
 The further down on the domination matrix you fall, the harder it is to bring you up.
 Being black or a woman is hard enough; combine the two and it’s truly a miracle they can survive the day.
-Add in poverty, disability, and even gender dysphoria and it is a race to the bottom.
-Nevertheless, they rise.
+Add in poverty, disability, and even gender dysphoria, and it is a race to the bottom.

 After hearing these devastating facts and my incredibly biased opinion, some might ask “what can we do?”
 Rather than lie to you, I’d like to offer a few suggestions.
 Perhaps the narrative around fashion and beauty should have to pass some sort of racial “Bechdel” test.
 For instance, if a magazine editor with blonde hair is writing a beauty article with 10 points, she has to be able to replace herself with a redhead and dark-skinned black woman and get the same or equally as beautiful of a result, or the piece can’t be deemed as universal and is sent to the niche section with the sex toys.
 Or perhaps we require black men to live in a Big-Brother-style alternate reality where they are forced to receive and maneuver the oppression that they have personally and directly inflicted on the black women in their lives but from a white man.

 In order to make the world a better place for everyone in it, we have to be willing to have frank and uncomfortable conversations.
 Ones that don’t require marches or dissertations, but just a sense of right and wrong.
-Whatever the solution may be, one thing is abundantly clear: black men and white women owe black women a debt that they can’t repay with an HR manual or a black square on Instagram and we make it a hell of a lot worse by avoiding the topic as a whole.
+Whatever the solution may be, one thing is abundantly clear: black men and white women owe black women a debt that they can’t repay with an HR manual or a black square on Instagram.
+And, we make it a hell of a lot worse by avoiding the topic all together.